CDA Major Issues & Priorities

 EHBs are ten categories of services that health plans are required to cover per the Affordable Care Act, including pediatric dental care.
 Each state selects a health care plan as the “benchmark” that identifies the minimum coverage that health plans must offer in the state, which may go beyond the federal EHBs.
 The new federal rule means that California has the option to require health plans offered in the individual and small group markets to provide adult dental services.

 California cannot change or select a new EHB benchmark plan without legislation.
 SB 1290 (Roth) and AB 2914 (Bonta) were introduced this year to set a new EHB benchmark for California.
-The state intends to update the EHB benchmark plan in the near future, however the legislature is waiting on an analysis of the cost to add potentially several services to the benchmark, including hearing aids, fertility treatments and adult dental care.
+The state intends to update the EHB benchmark plan in the near future; however, the legislature is waiting on an analysis of the cost to add potentially several services to the benchmark, including hearing aids, fertility treatments and adult dental care.
 CDA will continue advocating for adult dental care to be included.

-Updated September 6, 2024
+Updated November 22, 2024